Get maximum compensation for your case. Tens of Millions of Dollars in compensation were recovered for our clients.

 CONTACT US

-Unlike many other eminent domain firms, we are highly experienced in representing property and business owners whose properties have been taken or damaged by the government.
 Our representation begins with an evaluation of the proposed condemnation and a comprehensive analysis of specific project impacts and compensable damages.
-Once these matters have been thoroughly discussed with a client, our experienced attorneys develop a strategy based on the particular facts of the case to maximize compensation.
+We will discuss these matters with you in detail.
+You will have the opportunity to ask questions and raise concerns relevant to the property being taken.
+Then our experienced attorneys will develop a strategy based on the particular facts of your case to maximize compensation.

 Over the years, attorneys at Fisher & Talwar have obtained tens of millions of dollars in compensation for condemnees.
-Attorneys at our firm are experienced in all aspects of eminent domain litigation and have successfully litigated direct and/or inverse condemnation cases against numerous government agencies throughout Southern California including the Los Angeles Unified School District (LAUSD); Alameda Corridor Transportation Authority (ACTA); Alameda Corridor-East Construction Authority (ACE); California Department of Transportation (CALTRANS); and many cities, counties, redevelopment agencies and other school districts.
+Attorneys at our firm are experienced in all aspects of eminent domain litigation and have successfully litigated direct and inverse condemnation cases against numerous government agencies throughout California including the Los Angeles Metropolitan Transportation Authority (METRO), California Department of Transportation (CALTRANS), Los Angeles Unified School District (LAUSD); Alameda Corridor Transportation Authority (ACTA); Alameda Corridor-East Construction Authority (ACE); San Bernardino County Transportation Authority (SBCTA); California High Speed Rail Authority (HSR); Orange County Transportation Authority (OCTA) and many cities, counties, redevelopment agencies, and other public agencies.

-Our cases are handled by our Los Angeles eminent domain attorneys – a feature which distinguishes our firm from larger, more-impersonal litigation houses.
-Because we are selective in the cases we take on, we are able to devote more time and energy to each of our clients.
-By participating in every step of the process, our partners are able to effectively assist clients in identifying goals and advise them on how to best attain their desired results.
+Our cases are handled by our seasoned partners – a feature which distinguishes our firm from larger, more impersonal litigation houses.
+Because we are selective in the cases we take on, we are able to devote more time and energy to you.
+By participating in every step of the process, our partners are able to effectively assist you in identifying goals and advise you on how to best achieve your goals.

 Is your business or property being affected by eminent domain?
-Contact our Real Estate Attorneys Fisher & Talwar.
-Call us today at (213) 891-0777.
+Contact our Eminent Domain Attorneys, Fisher & Talwar.
+Call us today at (213) 318-3070 for a free consultation.

 Agency Acquisition of a High Rise Building